 We are here in the Sivananda Ashram, officially known as The Divine Life Society.
-From Haridwar onwards, even up to Lakshmanjhula, people know this centre as Sivananda Ashram; they never use the words ‘Divine Life Society’.
-Everywhere—the bus stand, railway station—they know this place as Sivananda Ashram, to the glory Swami Sivananda, the great spiritual Master who lives in the minds of all people throughout the world even today.
+From Haridwar onwards, even up to Lakshmanjhula, people know this centre as Sivananda Ashram; they never use the words 'Divine Life Society'.
+Everywhere—railway station, bus stand—they know this place as the Sivananda Ashram, to the glory of the great spiritual master, Swami Sivananda, who lives in the minds of all people throughout the world even today.
 Glory to his name, glory to his power, glory to his compassion, glory to his wisdom!

 Swami Sivanandaji Maharaj was a combination, a blending, an integration of inward contemplation and outward service.
 He was not two institutions.
 He was himself the inner glory and the outer service and work.
 A question arises in the minds of people, especially those living here: What is this inwardness and the outer side of our daily activity?

 We are busy.
 With what are we busy, actually?
-Usually the novitiate, the Brahmacharin or even the Sannyasin who is not accustomed to go deep into things in daily life is likely to think he is working in some department.
+Usually the novitiate, the Brahmacharin or even the Sannyasin who is not accustomed to go deep into things in daily life is likely to feel that he is working in some department.
 “I am in the Publication League”, “I am in the Post Office”, and so on.
 But you are also in your own self.
-You are not always in the Publication League, Post Office, Annekshetra, or some other department.
-That we are also in our own selves at the same time is to be known very clearly.
+You are not always in the Post Publication League, Post Office, Annekshetra, or some other department.
+That we are in our own selves also at the same time is to be known very clearly.

 Here we do not have kingdoms, churches or kings.
 What we are in our own selves represents the spiritual side of our existence—very important to note.
 What we are in our own selves is one thing; and we are also doing many things outside, which seems to be another thing altogether.
 Humanly it may be impossible to reconcile these two aspects of life—the so-called outer and the inner.
 The push of the external phenomena is so vehement that it often seems that like a wild gale, our inner personality is thrown out of gear and cast into the winds of the propelling force of the workaday world.
 Everybody is busy.
 There is no time to sit.
 This is like being drifted by a whirlwind and moving in any direction it moves.